-The following table sets forth information with respect to the number of wells in which we own a working interest completed on our properties during the periods indicated, excluding wells subject to our farmout agreements.
+The following table sets forth information with respect to the number of wells completed on our properties during the periods indicated, excluding wells subject to our farmout agreements.
 The information should not be considered indicative of future performance, nor should it be assumed that there is necessarily any correlation among the number of productive wells drilled, the quantities of reserves found, and the economic value.
 Productive wells are those that produce commercial quantities of hydrocarbons, whether or not they produce a reasonable rate of return.

 Year Ended December 31,

-2021 2020 2019
+2020 2019 2018

 Gross development wells:

-Productive 2.0
+Productive 6.0

 Dry

-Total 2.0
+Total 6.0

 Net development wells:

-Productive 0.2
+Productive 2.5

 Dry

-Total 0.2
+Total 2.5

 Gross exploratory wells:

 Productive 1.0

-Dry 1.0
+Dry 1

 Total 1.0 1.0

 Net exploratory wells:

 Productive 0.3

-Dry 1.0
+Dry 1

-Total 1.0 0.3
+Total 0.3 1.0

-As of December 31, 2021, we had one well in the process of drilling, completing or dewatering, or shut in awaiting infrastructure.
+As of December 31, 2020, we had no wells in the process of drilling, completing or dewatering, or shut in awaiting infrastructure.